railsbridge-boston/railsbridge-boston/views/installfest/install/osx.markdown

 **Option 1: USB Drive**
 The best way to install the Command Line Tools is to get a USB drive from a TA.
-When you plug the USB drive into your computer, you will see the Command Line Tools for your version of OS X.
+When you plug the USB drive into your computer, you will see the Command Line Tools for your version of OS X. **Copy** the installer to your machine, then eject the USB drive and pass it along so someone else can use it.

 **Option 2: OS X Installation Disk**
 The second best way to install is from an OS X Installation Disk.